B2Kumar03/Redux-todo-App/README.md

 # Reux-Todo App

-This is a simple Todo application implemented with CRUD operations, authentication, and theme change functionality.
+Simple Todo application implemented with CRUD operations, authentication, and theme change functionality.
 JSON Server is used as the backend to provide a RESTful API for managing todos.

 ## Features Implemented: